bigstepinc/datalake-client-libraries/README.md

 These libraries enable the "dl://" prefix in hadoop and associated tools so that **hdfs dfs -ls** or **distcopy** work properly.
 They can also be used as a standalone FileSystem implementation to enable easy interaction with the DataLake from java or scala applications.

 1. Before getting started deploy a "DataLake" in the Bigstep's Control panel.
+2. Install Java Cryptography Extension on all nodes of the cluster.
-2. Install kerberos client libraries:
+3. Install kerberos client libraries:
   Centos:
   ```bash
   yum install krb5-workstation